 According to an interesting survey carried out on couples who got back with their exes, a whopping 68% of people said that they believed both they and their ex got better at solving the problems that had plagued their relationship and also improved as a person.
 So it’s easy to see that getting back together needs a little hard work that can go a long way in re-establishing the relationship.

 If you’ve got back together after a breakup, here are some healing relationship ideas to help you with the process of successfully getting back together after a breakup.

 1. Get on the same page

-Getting on the same page is the first step to rebuilding your relationship and getting back together after break up.
+Getting on the same page is the first step to rebuilding your relationship and getting back together after a breakup.
 The most important thing is to make sure you are both enthusiastic about the possibility of rekindling your relationship.
 If one of you isn’t sure, you’ll run into problems before long.

 2. Make a firm commitment

 Breaking up and getting back together for rebuilding a relationship is hard work, and a certain level of commitment is required.
 If either of you is wavering, it makes it difficult to rebuild.
 After all, a big part of healing your relationship is trust, and that starts with trusting that you’re both in it for the long haul.